by Doug Nesbitt

 Did the Days of Action get Harris re-elected?

-Retreating From Action: Harris regains the momentum
+Harris regains momentum

 In the wake of the Bill 160 defeat, the November 1997 OFL convention mandated a province-wide general strike.
 Delegates who called for a fixed strike date were ignored.
 As if to ensure demoralization and defeat, union leaders let six months pass before the next Days of Action in St. Catharines.
-After one more Day of Action in Kingston, the whole project was quietly shelved at an OFL affiliates meeting.
+After one more Day of Action in Kingston, the whole project was quietly shelved at an OFL affiliates meeting in July.
 The general strike never came.

 Facing 13,000 job losses (out of 65,000 jobs), massive contracting out, and an assault on pensions, the strike was the Ontario Public Service’s first.
 The union had only been awarded the right-to-strike in 1994 in what was one of the few lasting labour reforms from the NDP government.
 Taking a page out of the Reagan and Thatcher handbook, the Tories were happy to go to war with this union.
 But the Tories were arrogant and OPSEU proved far stronger than expected.
 Advance organizing and education, detailed in OPSEU member David Rapaport’s excellent history No Justice, No Peace, ensured the union defied the government’s expectations.
-OPSEU minimized scabbing, too, not long after the Tories repealed anti-scab legislation with their Bill 7 assault on workers’ rights.
+For example, OPSEU succeeded in minimized scabbing not long after the Tories repealed anti-scab legislation with their Bill 7 assault on workers’ rights.

-Even after the OPP ran riot at Queen’s Park against hundreds of OPSEU pickets on March 18, no protest action was called in response to the police assault, let alone a strike.
+Even after the OPP ran riot at Queen’s Park against hundreds of OPSEU pickets on March 18, no wider protest action was called in response to the police assault, let alone a strike.
 The riot hardened the resolve of the strikers and the movement but this was not channelled into a political counterattack.

 The strategy lost its dynamic threat to the Tories when union leaders decided to throttle it during the OPSEU strike – just when it needed to grow.
 Several months after the OPSEU strike, when the Metro Days of Action shut down Toronto and put over 150,000 into the streets, Harris was able to say with some comfort, “good show, good parade, good numbers.”
 Originally terrified and outraged by the Days of Action, the media was now happy to mock the protests as empty symbolism.

-Worker mass activity is the only hope
+Mass labour action is the only hope

 In the absence of this movement, the media narrative soon changed.
 The health of the Tory government became a question of polling data and the game of message control, not issues forced on to the front page through strikes and protests.
 An economic recovery driven by an American boom and a lessening of federal austerity measures also began to drive down unemployment, providing favourable conditions for the incumbent Tories.

 The most significant damage of the Common Sense Revolution – the entire restructuring of how the provincial state operated – was done primarily between 1995 and 1997.
-This was precisely when the movement was hottest.
+This was precisely when the protest and strike movement was hottest.
 Unfortunately, the Days of Action strategy was undermined from start to finish despite being the only hope we had to stop the Common Sense Revolution in its tracks.
 Defeating the Common Sense Revolution never fundamentally hinged on the 1999 election.
-But if there is blame for Harris being re-elected, the electoralist strategy of shelving workers’ mass activity – protests, rallies, strikes – in favour of a narrow focus on the ballot box is what lost the 1999 election.
+But if there is blame for Harris being re-elected, the strategy of shelving workers’ mass activity – protests, rallies, strikes – in favour of a narrow focus on the ballot box is what lost the 1999 election.